CypaxNET/VFD-Studio2/docs/NTK.md

 Now to the "fun" part.

-Turn the adapter board bottom side up.
+Turn the adapter board <u>bottom side up</u>.
 What we want to achieve is something like this:

 <img src="./images/photo-adapter-board-bottomside.jpg" title="Bottomside of the adapter board with the pins labeled" alt="Photo showing the adapter board bottom side with labeled pins." width="300">